Celebrating Site Launch

 <a href={href} bind:this={self} aria-label={ariaLabel} {...$$restProps}>

-This lets me get super snappy loadtimes, and a >90 lighthouse score! ## Future Improvements
+This lets me get super snappy load times, and a >90 Lighthouse score!

 - Add a bunch more styling for my blog